Fellowship Keeps Legacy of Humphrey School MPA Director Gary DeCramer Alive

 Connecting with DeCramer's life and legacy

-Estelle hosted a group of those awardees for dinner at her house last month (shown in the photo at top), and the people around the table all spoke of their connections to Gary DeCramer.
+Estelle hosted a group of those awardees for dinner at her house last month, and the people around the table all spoke of their connections to Gary DeCramer.

 Breanna Wheeler (MPA ’15) was the first recipient of the DeCramer Fellowship, and she said she feels a connection with him and Estelle because they all grew up in small rural Minnesota towns.
 Wheeler recently became director of the Riverbend Nature Center in Faribault.